demaisj/RewardsGG-Farm/README.md

 > **28/07/2016: I got my account locked today, I can't test updates anymore (maybe it's because I flushed out all my illegal tickets xD).
 I'll start to develop new updates when I'll create a new account under a brand new IP, PC & Browser (it will be near September 2016).
 Please be patient and send me all the suggestions you want.**

+> **My account got locked without me being warned, because I'm the developer of this farm.
+But they were pretty slow to lock my account since the launch of their website xD**

 **How to install:**
 - Install the [Tampermonkey](http://tampermonkey.net/) extension
 - Click **[Install script](https://github.com/DeathMiner/RewardsGG-Farm/raw/master/rewardsgg-farm.user.js)**